OAOisme/Abiola_BackendDeveloper_APIforManagingUsers/README.md

 4. Setup Admin Account

-   - On first login, any email and password combination will create the admin account
+   - On first setup, any email and password combination used to login will create the admin account

 ## Usage